 by Syed Shujaat Bukhari

-(The author is a senior journalist with THE HINDU.
+(The writer is a senior journalist working with The Hindu.
 He was recently in Pakistan and PaK)